Narrow-barred Spanish mackerel: Feeding habits

 Spanish mackerel are voracious, opportunistic carnivores.
 As with other members of the genus, food consists mainly of small fishes with lesser quantities of shrimp and squid.

 Fisheries, fishing gear and methods

 Spanish mackerel are highly valued fish throughout their range in the Indo-West Pacific.
 Recreational anglers catch them from boats while trolling or drifting and from boats, piers, jetties, and beaches by casting spoons and jigs, and live-bait fishing.
-Commercial methods are primarily run-around gill netting, and rarely, by trolling lures similar to those used by recreational anglers.
+Commercial methods are primarily run-around gillnetting, and rarely, by trolling lures similar to those used by recreational anglers.

+Australia

+As of July 2023, the Government of Queensland, Australia, cut the commercial catch limit from 578 tonne to 165 tonne, a reduction to 27.5% of the earlier limit.
+The split was: 60% commercial; 40% recreational (1/person) but also includes charter boat fishing; Indigenous 2 tonnes/year limit across all allocations.
+This is intended to revitalise of the biomass over time.

+Taiwan

 In Penghu, Taiwan the narrow-barred Spanish mackerel is highly valued and referred to as "white gold."
 In 2022 an exceptional 34 kilo fish was sold for more than $3,000.
+In Tainan it is used to make the dish tutuo yugeng (土魠魚羹, Spanish Mackerel thick soup).

+Aquaculture

+In 2023 the Taiwanese Fisheries Research Institute succeeded in artificially breeding narrow-barred Spanish mackerel.

 Parasites

 As with most fish, the narrow-barred Spanish mackerel is infected by a variety of parasites.
 Spectacular parasites are the cysts of the larvae of the trypanorhynch cestode Callitetrarhynchus gracilis, often found in great numbers in the body cavity.